 Roopkund Lake or better known as the Skeleton Lake is one such rare place that is popular not for its magnificence, but for the mystery of the dead.
 There are thousands of corpses resting in and around the lake, and as per the folklore, it is said that a group of travelers was caught in a hailstorm.
 A furious hailstorm was caused because the local deity got enraged by the visitors.

 One more fact that lures the adventure lovers towards this trek that its challenging terrain complements with the picturesque snow-dressed peaks and Bedni Bugyal grasslands.
 Furthermore, the lake is also famous for various religious reasons, and one of them is the ‘Nanda Devi Raj Jaat Yatra’.
+This is one of the famous treks in Uttarakhand.

 It is a fact that takes place open once every twelve years.
 The Roopkund trek is an experience from the high altitude region of Loharjung, in the Chamoli district of Uttarakhand at 3200m, to the ‘Skeletal Lake’ of Roopkund shadowed by the mighty peak of Trishul standing tall at 5000m.
 The trial for the trek that leads to the frozen Roopkund Lake also overlaps with the religious pilgrimage of Nanda Devi thus making this experience of trekking in Uttarakhand, an overall mix of culture and adventure.